- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is essential to properly configure and manage the NAS Huawei OceanStor 5610 device.
 This includes implementing appropriate access controls, user quotas, and file locking mechanisms to prevent conflicts and unauthorized access.
 Additionally, monitoring the device's performance, network bandwidth, and disk utilization can help identify and address potential bottlenecks before they lead to data loss.

-Although NAS OceanStor 5610 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS OceanStor 5610 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -